qbit/deftly.net/posts/2010-03-12-vi-pretty-erlang.markdown

 ---
 title: Using VIM to make erlang pretty
+description: Quick hack to format erlang code in vim
 ---

 I recently read an article ( Which no longer exists  ) talking about purtifying erlang.
 This inspired me to create a quick function in vim to do this for me!